mdrakiburrahman/sql-miaa-migrations/README.md

 # SQL Server to Arc SQL MI - Migration environment

-> `#TODO HEADER WITH SQL SERVERS, SQL MI AND TERRAFORM` A terraform-built demo environment for migrating various SQL Servers to Arc SQL MI.
+A terraform-built demo environment for migrating various SQL Servers to Arc SQL MI.

-We showcase the following entities in this repo:
 > `#TODO DIAGRAM | Domain, DNS`

 ## Table of Contents <!-- omit in toc -->